 In the much darker opening scene of The Mandalorian (also in 4K and Dolby Vision) that crispness reveals itself again, complete with punch to lights and shine off helmets.
 There is enough gleam and sharpness to do justice to the series' high production values.

-Even older titles that have been remastered in Full HD, such as Pete's Dragon (1977) and The Aristocrats (1970) display a surprising amount of clarity, coherence and richness on our LG CX OLED.
+Even older titles that have been remastered in Full HD, such as Pete's Dragon (1977) and The Aristocats (1970) display a surprising amount of clarity, coherence and richness on our LG OLED.

 We are very impressed with the Disney Plus streaming service.
-This is a polished and personal streaming service that fans of Disney's output are bound to enjoy.
+This is a polished and personal streaming service that fans of Disney's output, both children and adults, are bound to enjoy.

-Whether you view it as a primary streaming service or more of an add-on, with quality Disney Originals and plenty of theatrical releases, Disney Plus seems to have found its own particular niche and looks set to live happily ever after in the competitive streaming world.
+Thanks to quality Disney Originals and plenty of exclusive theatrical releases, Disney Plus seems to have found its own particular niche and looks very much set to stay living happily ever after in the competitive video streaming world.

 Read our Netflix review